Frequently Asked Questions

 If you’re unsure about any choices, I’m happy to advise based on experience and how you play.

 • Not at all.
-Many people who commission a Vyver guitar come to the process knowing how they want a guitar to feel and sound, but not the technical terminology — and that’s completely fine.
+Its not unusual for people who commission a guitar come to the process knowing how they want a guitar to feel, sound or look, but not the technical terminology, and that’s completely fine.

 You don’t need to know about woods, neck profiles, or electronics.
-My role is to guide those decisions and translate what you’re looking for into a guitar that works for you
+My role is to guide those decisions and translate what you’re looking for into a guitar that you can be proud of.

 • Vyver guitars are: